 cemetery plot.
 Only the place for one is left.
 For me.

-It supposed to be my older brother's, but they buried him at Brothers Capuchins monastery.
+It was supposed to be for my older brother, but they buried him at the Brothers Capuchins monastery.

-They did not even inform us.
-We found out about it by accident.
+They did not even let us know.
+We found out about it by chance.

 In fact, he died for the world a long time ago.